 D color diamonds are considered the rarest and most valuable, making them highly sought after by buyers.
 Flawless diamonds are also considered the most beautiful as they have no visible color and allow the maximum amount of light to pass through, resulting in a brilliant shine.

 On the other hand, diamonds with a lower color grade will have a yellow or brown tint, which can affect the overall appearance and value of the stone.
 In general, the closer a diamond is to being completely colorless, the more valuable it is considered to be.
-So, D or colorless diamonds are considered the best option when it comes to color clarity.
+So, D or colourless diamonds are considered the best option when it comes to color clarity.

 What Is the Lowest Diamond Clarity You Should Buy?